pyexcel-renderers/sphinxcontrib-excel/README.rst

 Embed csv into your sphinx documentation
 --------------------------------------------------

-Here is the syntax for embedded csv `rendering as a single handsontable <http://pyexcel.readthedocs.io/en/latest/#usage>`_:
+Here is the syntax for embedded csv, `rendering as a single handsontable <http://pyexcel.readthedocs.io/en/latest/#usage>`_:

 .. code-block::